COVID-19 Health and Safety Policy and Arrangements

-Managing visitors and contractors
+Managing Visitors and contractors

-- Visitor access to buildings should be restricted and they must be inducted in and adhere to local infection control procedures and safety arrangements.
+- Contractors access to buildings should be restricted and they must be inducted in and adhere to local infection control procedures and safety arrangements.
 This could be achieved through the permit to work process.

 - For companies who regularly attend College premises e.g. contractors, request and review their health and safety policy/arrangements /RAMS (risk assessment and method statement), including those related to COVID-19.

-- Provide welfare access to all delivery drivers.
+- Provide welfare access to all delivery drivers

-The measures necessary to minimise the risk of the spread of COVID-19 infection rely on everyone in the College taking responsibility for their actions and behaviours.
+The measures necessary to reduce the risk of the spread of COVID-19 infection rely on everyone in the College taking responsibility for their actions and behaviours.
 An open and collaborative approach is encouraged, where any issue can be openly discussed and addressed.